Pierrot: Italy

-Canio's Pagliaccio in the famous opera (1892) by Leoncavallo is close enough to a Pierrot to deserve a mention here.
+Canio's Pagliaccio in the famous opera Pagliacci (1892) by Leoncavallo is close enough to a Pierrot to deserve a mention here.
 Much less well-known is the work of two other composers—Mario Pasquale Costa and Vittorio Monti.
 Costa's pantomime L'Histoire d'un Pierrot (Story of a Pierrot), which debuted in Paris in 1893, was so admired in its day that it eventually reached audiences on several continents, was paired with Cavalleria Rusticana by New York's Metropolitan Opera Company in 1909, and was premiered as a film by Baldassarre Negroni in 1914.
 Its libretto, like that of Monti's "mimodrama" Noël de Pierrot a.k.a.
 A Clown's Christmas (1900), was written by Fernand Beissier, one of the founders of the Cercle Funambulesque.
 (Monti would go on to acquire his own fame by celebrating another spiritual outsider much akin to Pierrot—the Gypsy.
 His Csárdás [c.
 1904], like Pagliacci, has found a secure place in the standard musical repertoire).

 The portrait and genre painter Vittorio Matteo Corcos produced Portrait of Boy in Pierrot Costume in 1897.